Applying for a Medical Toxicology Fellowship

 Fellowship Facts

-• Number of fellowship spots: Typically, there are about 80 fellows-in-training at any one time.
+• Number of fellowship spots: Typically, there are about 100 fellows-in-training at any one time (about 50 first-year positions per year).

 • Length of fellowship training: Two years

-• Primary Specialties that apply: Emergency Medicine, Pediatrics, Internal Medicine, Family Medicine, and Preventative Medicine.
+• Primary Specialties that apply: Physicians from all specialties may apply to a Medical Toxicology Fellowship.
+The majority of applicants have primary training in Emergency Medicine, Pediatrics, Internal Medicine, Family Medicine, and Preventive Medicine.

-• Board certification: Fellows are permitted to take the medical toxicology board certification examination after completing a two-year ACGME accredited Medical Toxicology fellowship.
-The board exam is administered every 2 years in the fall
+• Board certification: Fellows are permitted to take the medical toxicology board certification examination after completing all of the requirements of a two-year ACGME-accredited Medical Toxicology fellowship.
+The board exam is administered every 2 years in the Fall.

 How to choose a fellowship?